CSE321-Fall2021/cse321-portfolio-MSNelyubov/Project 2/CSE321_project2_mnelyubo_readme.md

         - outputChangesMade
         - timerMode
         - modeLCDvalues
+        - countdownTicker
     - Global variables modified:
         - outputChangesMade will be set to true if the timer mode is currently CountdownMode.
         - The second line of the modeLCDvalues matrix for the countdown mode will be modified to represent the remaining time.
         - timerMode will be set to AlarmMode when the countdown timer reaches 0:00.
+        - countdownTicker will be dettached if the funciton is called while not in Countdown Mode.
     - Functions called:
         - None